dtPaTh/cloud-service-integrations/container-integration/application-only.md

 | DT_LOGLEVELCON | Use this environment variable to define console log-level.
 Valid options are ```NONE```, ```SEVERE```, ```INFO``` in order to increase log-level. |
 | DT_AGENTACTIVE | ```true``` or ```false``` to enable or disable agent |

-## Enable injection of Dynatrace OneAgent Code-Modules
+## 2. Enable injection of OneAgent Code-Modules

 ## Java